IHTSDO/snomed-subontology-extraction/README.md

 ### RF2 Output
 All RF2 files are written to "output/RF2" ready to be zipped into an RF2 snapshot archive.
 **Please note**: Inferred relationship records have throw-away generated identifiers in a demo namespace that must not be relied upon.

+### Reference Sets
+- Axiom and language refset files are included by default.
+- Other refsets are included if the refset id is in the input-subset.
+For example `<<900000000000522004 |Historical association reference set (foundation metadata concept)|`.
+- Included refsets are read during pre-processing.
+Rows that refer to a concept within the input-subset are included in the RF2 output.
+  - If these rows refer to any other concept, those concepts in turn are added to the input-subset.
+This processing is recursive.

 ### Subset Parsing with Descendants
 When using the `-output-rf2` flag, the subset file can include concept IDs with a `<<` flag to automatically include all descendants of those concepts.
 This is useful for including entire hierarchies in your subontology.